Skip to content

 Heat

-In fact, these shirts are so good at what they do that an undershirt may just get in the way of the breathability and make you hotter.
-These shirts are designed to a quality that prevents them from being transparent even in lighter colors.
-A sweat-proof shirt collar shield keeps white shirts from becoming stained.
+In fact, these shirts are so good at what they do that an undershirt may just interfere with sweat management and make you hotter.

 Comfort